AberDerBart/recipes/general_tsos_chickpeas.md

 - *1 tsp* toasted sesame oil
 - *1 tsp* prepared mustard (grainier and nuttier mustards are better; if using the bright yellow mustard, reduce to 1/2 tsp)
 - *1 tsp* cornstarch
-- *1/8 tsp* freshly ground black pepper or white pepper
+- freshly ground black pepper or white pepper
 ## For the General Tso's chickpeas stir-fry:
 - *1 tbsp* neutral oil (I used sunflower seed oil)
 - *1/4* of a large onion (or 1 shallot), thinly sliced